c7w/TikTokTeen-Demo/readme.md

 An Android Application used as a demo for "互联网+ 大赛".

-Those "creative" ideas credited to the group leader.
+Those "creative" ideas are credited to the designing group.

-The repo author is only related to the development part.
+The repo author is only doing the programming part.